Two Dimensional Polymerization of Graphene Oxide: Bottom-up Approach: Results and discussion

-In summary, we have proposed a two dimensional polymerization for the synthesis of graphene and its oxide.
+In summary, we have proposed a two dimensional polymerization for the synthesis of graphene oxide.
 A proof-of-concept experiment was conducted and the experimental evidence for the feasibility of this two dimensional polymerization conveyed.
-This bottom-up approach towards graphene and graphene oxide production could be refined within the general framework presented here.